bobolle/pico-ultrasonic-lib/README.md

 ## features

-- Get distance in cm from a pulse.
+- get distance in cm from a pulse.
-- Get duration in ms from a pulse.
+- get duration in ms from a pulse.

 ## installation